3mdeb/blog.3mdeb.com/source/_posts/2016-11-23-starting-with-mdeb-os-for-linux-and-command-line-enthusiast.markdown

 Image: ./BUILD/NUCLEO_F411RE/GCC_ARM/mbed-os-example-blinky.bin
 ```

-Ok so we have binary now we would like to deploy it to target.
+So we have binary now we would like to deploy it to target.

 ## Test real hardware